-- 1) Entries must be electronically entered where possible, which automatically dates, times, and authenticates with methods to identify author, which may include written signatures. - 2) It is the responsibility of the medical Practitioner to authenticate and, as appropriate, co-sign or authenticate notes by Mid-Level Practitioners (where applicable). - 3) Final diagnosis and complications are recorded without use of abbreviations and symbols.
-A list of abbreviations not to use can be found in MCM 2812, and is available in CPRS and VISTA.
-Those abbreviations are not acceptable for use either handwritten or in CPRS. - 4) Completion and filing of reports of diagnostic and therapeutic procedures must be accomplished within twenty-four (24) hours. - 5) Release of Information (ROI) is required per MCM 653-136-006 and standard operating procedures for VARHS.
-All medical records are confidential and the property of VARHS and shall not be removed from the premises without permission (ROI from the Patient/consultation with the Privacy Officer as appropriate).
-Medical records may be removed from VARHS's jurisdiction and safekeeping only in accordance with a court order, subpoena, or statute.
-In case of readmission of a patient, all previous records on file shall be available for the use of Medical Staff. - 6) All medical records are confidential and are the property of the facility, and shall not be removed from the premises without permission (ROI from the Patient/consultation with the Privacy Office as appropriate).
-Medical records may be removed from the facility's jurisdiction and safekeeping only in accordance with a court order, subpoena, or statute.
-In case of readmission of a patient, all previous records on file shall be available for the use of Medical Staff. - 7) Access to medical records of all patients shall be afforded to Medical Staff members for bona fide study and research, consistent with preserving patient confidentiality and privacy.
+- Entries must be electronically entered where possible, which automatically dates, times, authenticates with method to identify author, may include written signatures. - ii) It is the responsibility of the medical Practitioner to authenticate and, as appropriate, co-sign or authenticate notes by Advanced Practice Professionals. - iii) Final diagnosis and complications are recorded without use of abbreviations and symbols.
+A list of abbreviations not to use can be found in related Facility policy, and is available in CPRS and VISTA.
+Those abbreviations are not acceptable for use either handwritten or in the EMR. - iv) Completion and filing of reports of diagnostic and therapeutic procedures must be accomplished within 24 hours. - v) Release of information is required per policy and standard operating procedures for the Facility. - vi) All medical records are confidential and the property of the Facility and shall not be removed from the premises without permission (ROI from the Patient/consultation with the privacy officer as appropriate).
+Medical records may be removed from the Facility's jurisdiction and safekeeping only in accordance with a court order, subpoena, or statute.
+In case of readmission of a patient, all previous records on file shall be available for the use of Medical Staff.

+vii) Access to medical records of all patients shall be afforded to Medical Staff members for bona fide study and research, consistent with preserving patient confidentiality and privacy.
 Specific confidentiality requirements are found in Title 38 U.S.C.
 7332.

-b.
-All Medical Records must contain:
+B. All Medical Records must contain: